|

 happily.
 Wherever Alpha Centauri was, it was still well away from Manchester.

-bash?"
-Alec asked The Doctor as they all rifled through the racks
+Alec asked The Doctor as they all rifled through the racks in the huge

-in the huge multi-level clothing storeroom that was known as the wardrobe.
+multi-level clothing storeroom that was known as the wardrobe.
+“Surely

-"Surely everyone there was Human.
-Slightly horse-faced and some of
+everyone there was Human - slightly horse-faced and some of the ears were

-only extra-terrestrial who ever settled on Earth.
-Scratch the surface
+not the only extra-terrestrial who ever settled on Earth.
+Scratch the

-of the British aristocracy and some of them literarily ARE blue-blooded,
+surface of the British aristocracy and some of them literarily ARE blue-blooded

-and green, purple, pale yellow… a whole paintbox of colours.
-I could
+- or green, purple, pale yellow… a whole paintbox of colours.
+I

 "The Royal Family?"